Who Is The First Person In The Earth

 Our story begins millions of years ago with our primate ancestors.
 The fossil record reveals a fascinating tapestry of species, each contributing to the evolutionary chain that eventually led to us.
 Key milestones include:

 • Early Hominins (7-6 million years ago): Species like Sahelanthropus tchadensis and Orrorin tugenensis exhibit features suggesting bipedalism (walking on two legs), a defining characteristic of hominins.
-However, their relationship to the human lineage is still debated.
+That said, their relationship to the human lineage is still debated.

 • Australopithecines (4-2 million years ago): Species like Australopithecus afarensis ("Lucy") are more definitively bipedal and show a combination of ape-like and human-like features.
-They represent a significant step towards the genus Homo.
+They represent a significant step towards the genus Homo Turns out it matters..

 • Genus Homo (2.8 million years ago – present): This genus marks a crucial transition.
 Homo habilis, often considered the first member of our genus, displayed increased brain size and tool use.
 Homo erectus showed significant advancements in tool technology, control of fire, and migration out of Africa.
 Homo neanderthalensis (Neanderthals) coexisted with early Homo sapiens and displayed complex behaviors, including burial rituals and advanced toolmaking.